kharikri/CarND-PID-Control-Project/README.md

 ## PID Controller Implementation Details
 The P, I, and D parameters play different roles in the control system as described below:
 * **P** generates a steering correction proportional to the cross track error (cte).
 Cross track error is the lateral distance between the vehicle and the reference trajectory.
 A large P results in the vehicle overshooting the track leading to oscillations.
-A small P results is fewer oscillations but also means it is slower to respond to corrections
+A small P results in fewer oscillations but also means it is slower to respond to corrections
 * **I** controls the drift in the vehicle.
 A misalignment in the car leads to drift which makes the car drive at an angle instead of in a straight line.
 To fix the effects of drift the I parameter collects the cte over time
 * The **D** parameter dampens the overshooting caused by P. D is proportional to the changing rate of the cte